mcasimir/meta-tags-helpers/README.md

-# meta-tags-helpers
+# Rails meta tags helpers

-## Rails meta tags helpers
+## Seo and future-proof meta tags for Rails

-Seo and future-proof meta-tags for Rails, with good customizable defaults that also provide support for open-graph and csrf: all your meta tags in a single call.
+The `meta-tags-helpers` gem consists of a set of helpers to setup and render html meta tags in a simple way.
+It has good customizable defaults that also come with built-in support for open-graph and csrf: all your meta tags in a single call.

 ### Install